zhutoutoutousan/A-study-note-as-a-beginner/study/software-industry/software-engineering/terminology.md

   - **Model**: The central components of the pattern.
 It is the application's dynamic data structure, independent of the user interface.
 It directly manages the data, logic and rules of the application
     - Vue.js:
     - React.js
+  - **View**: Any representation of information such as a chart, diagram or table.
 ## O
 ### Object-oriented inheritance model
 ### Object-oriented programming